MicrosoftDocs/win32/desktop-src/WmiSdk/--objectproviderregistration.md

 ---
-Description: Serves as the parent class for classes that are used to register class and instance providers in WMI. ms.assetid: f7c569be-8927-42a4-b96a-abe4b7e3e23c ms.tgt_platform: multiple
+description: Serves as the parent class for classes that are used to register class and instance providers in WMI. ms.assetid: f7c569be-8927-42a4-b96a-abe4b7e3e23c ms.tgt_platform: multiple
 title: '__ObjectProviderRegistration class'